LodeStar-umn/GoogleSheetPuller/README.md

 Simple Example:

 	('#results-SampleSheet3').displayGoogleSheet({
-		'sheetsId':'1JgVXA3ud90wpxqMmwMsc1ejlLsTKjjZKW5aDtZzB-Qg',
+		'docId':'1JgVXA3ud90wpxqMmwMsc1ejlLsTKjjZKW5aDtZzB-Qg',
 		'success':function(){console.log("success using jQuery plugin");}
 	})

 ###jQuery Plugin options:

-**sheetsID**: REQUIRED - the spreadsheet ID of the file you want to display.
+**docID**: REQUIRED - the spreadsheet ID of the file you want to display.

 **sheetId**: OPTIONAL - the sheet ID that contains the data.
 Defaults to the first sheet in a spreadsheet file (od6).

-**feedURL**: OPTIONAL - instead of supplying the sheetsID and sheetID, you can just suppy the full API url.
-Note: If you use the option, then the sheetsID is not required.
+**feedURL**: OPTIONAL - instead of supplying the docId and sheetId, you can just supply the full API url.
+Note: If you use the option, then the docID is not required.

 **success**: OPTIONAL - function that is executed when the insertion of the simple table into the daisychained DOM object is complete.